evgenyneu/Cosmos/README.md

 // Change the text
 cosmosView.text = "(123)"

-// A closure that is called when user changes the rating by touching the view cosmosView.didTouchCosmos = { rating in }

 // Called when user lifts the finger from the view.
 // This may be a good place to save the rating in the database or send to the server. cosmosView.didFinishTouchingCosmos = { rating in }

+// A closure that is called when user changes the rating by touching the view.
+// This can be used to update UI as the rating is being changed by moving a finger. cosmosView.didTouchCosmos = { rating in }
 ```